History of baseball: Origins

 The evolution of baseball from older bat-and-ball games is difficult to trace with precision.
 A French manuscript from 1344 contains an illustration of clerics playing a game, possibly la soule, with similarities to baseball.
 Other old French games such as thèque, la balle au bâton, and la balle empoisonnée also appear to be related.
 Consensus once held that today's baseball is a North American development from the older game rounders, popular in Great Britain and Ireland.
 Baseball Before We Knew It: A Search for the Roots of the Game (2005), by David Block, suggests that the game originated in England; recently uncovered historical evidence supports this position.
 Block argues that rounders and early baseball were actually regional variants of each other, and that the game's most direct antecedents are the English games of stoolball and "tut-ball".
 It has long been believed that cricket also descended from such games, though evidence uncovered in early 2009 suggests that cricket may have been imported to England from Flanders.

 The earliest known reference to baseball is in a 1744 British children's publication, A Little Pretty Pocket-Book, by John Newbery.
 It contains a rhymed description of "base-ball" and a woodcut that shows a field set-up somewhat similar to the modern game—though in a triangular rather than diamond configuration, and with posts instead of ground-level bases.
-Block discovered that the first recorded game of "Bass-Ball" took place in 1749 in Surrey, and featured the Prince of Wales as a player.
+According to John Thorn, official MLB historian, this version of baseball may have involved hitting the ball with a hand, making it akin to today's punchball.
+Block discovered that the first recorded game of "Base-Ball" took place in 1749 in Surrey, and featured the Prince of Wales as a player.
 William Bray, an English lawyer, recorded a game of baseball on Easter Monday 1755 in Guildford, Surrey.
 This early form of the game was apparently brought to Canada by English immigrants.
 Rounders was also brought to the United States by Canadians of both British and Irish ancestry.
 The first known American reference to baseball appears in a 1791 Pittsfield, Massachusetts town bylaw prohibiting the playing of the game near the town's new meeting house.
 By 1796, a version of the game was well known enough to earn a mention in a German scholar's book on popular pastimes.
 As described by Johann Gutsmuths, "englische Base-ball" involved a contest between two teams, in which "the batter has three attempts to hit the ball while at the home plate."
 Only one out was required to retire a side.

 In 1828, William Clarke in London published the second edition of The Boy's Own Book, which included the rules of rounders and contained the first printed description in English of a bat and ball base-running game played on a diamond.
 The following year, the book was published in Boston, Massachusetts.